 - the High Court’s decision.

-If the High Court upholds the Secretary of State’s decision, the Defendant can apply to the High Court (or the Supreme Court) for permission to appeal its decision within fourteen days.
+If the High Court upholds the Secretary of State’s decision, the requested person, or the requesting state can apply to the High Court (or the Supreme Court) for permission to appeal the decision within fourteen days.

-An application through this route can only be made if the High Court certified the case as being one which involved a “point of law of general public importance”.
+An application through this route can only be made if the High Court certifies the case as being one which involves a “point of law of general public importance”.

-If the Extradition Order is not opposed or the appeals fail, the Defendant will be extradited from the UK within twenty eight days of the Order being made.
+If the Extradition Order is not opposed or the appeals fail, the requested person will be extradited from the UK within twenty-eight days of the Order being made.

 2 Wake Green Road, Moseley